ElitLabs/L2Practice/README.md

 ## Instructions:

 Farmer John has a pasture of a given length and width.
 He has a given number of cows on this pasture.
 Every $n$ square units of area on the pasture has enough grass to feed $m$ cows.
-Given the length and width of a pasture, $n$, and $m$, calculate the total number of cows that the pasture can support.
+Given the length and width of a pasture, $n$, and $m$, **write a program that calculates the total number of cows that the pasture can support.**

 Input is to be given in order: length, width, $n$, $m$.
 Output the number of cows that the pasture can support to the console.
 Your output should be a whole number since fractional cows don't exist.